Amazing Acid Indigestion Remedy – Guaranteed Relief

 Pastor Emilio, now retired, was a popular public speaker.
 His speaking engagements involved traveling extensively, including overseas.
 He smiled as he told me, “I would catch every bug.
 If I noticed any symptoms of upset stomach or diarrhea, I immediately would take charcoal.
 Usually by the time my plane landed back in the U.S. my symptoms would be gone.”

-It's simple.
+It’s simple.
 Just mix 1 teaspoon or 1 Tablespoon of activated charcoal powder INTO a glass of water.
 Stir gently until the charcoal powder is mixed in.
-Then, just be a MAN and drink it back.
+Then, CHUG it back!
+Be careful to allow a two hour window before taking prescription medicines as charcoal neutralizes most drugs.
+That’s why it’s used in emergency rooms around the world for drug overdose.
+Other than that it is absolutely safe.
+As a matter of fact, the FDA certifies it as GRAS(Generally Regarded As Safe).

 Find out more how charcoal can help you treat acid indigestion, heartburn, acid reflux and other common ailments, simply and naturally, right in your home.
-To order the book CharcoalRemedies.com now CLICK on the picture below.
+To order the book CharcoalRemedies.com now click here.
+Also available in Spanish.